 In the Technical Annex 7 (the geotechnical report) the engineer has drawn on a theoretical material and data from other sites.
 There is no quantifiable scientific geological data taken from the Covers Farm site.
 Instead, the engineer has relied on visual inspection.
 Could what he observed be the result of weathering?
 Is the observed slippage something that’s happened in the past?
 Are the slopes now i fact stable?

 The claim is that the lake is filling at the rate of 30,000 cubic metres per year.
-This would mean that the water level is rising at the rate of 10% per year.
+This would mean a 10% rise in the level each year.
 Is this feasible?
-Photographs of the water level in successive years and even decades suggest rather that the water level rises and falls.
+Photograpghs of the water level in successive years and in successive decades suggest rather that it rises and falls.

 What are other feasible options?

 Could you drive a row of submerged piles to buttress the northern slope?
 Where failure of the slope next to Junction 6 of the M25 was observed, this was the chosen solution.
-The work was quickly completed.
-This solution, scaled to the length of the northern face of Covers Farm would require about 400 lorries and it would take approximately 9 months.
+A professional structural engineer has suggested that scaled down to the length of the northern face of Covers Farm would require 400 lorries and would take 9 months.

 Back to the Home Page.